keith/smileykeith.com/_posts/2022-03-02-debugging-bazel-actions.md

   want to go a bit deeper in the stack.
 I often pass `-v` as an extra argument to the wrapper invocation to get the final command line it runs, and then iterate on that instead of the one bazel invokes.
-- Other environment variables can impact outputs.
+- Other environment variables can impact behavior.
 Depending on how you run bazel normally and what you're debugging, this might matter as the action may have access the environment variables that it wouldn't have inside of bazel.
 This often doesn't make a difference if your build is hermetic, but is worth keeping in mind (especially for `PATH`).
+- These steps may change over time.
+Ideally there would be a more straightforward way to reproduce actions like this, potentially by parsing bazel's execution log, but in the meantime this approach works well in my experience.

 [^1]: I use [a script][a script] for this